silvio-dacol/pcap-to-json/README.md

 cargo run -- --extract-dtcs sample.log dtcs.jsonl
 ```

+If a DTC database JSONL exists at `files/input/dtcs_db.jsonl`, each output record is enriched with a `description` field by matching the record `display_code` to the DB `dtc`.
+If the DB is missing, extraction proceeds without descriptions and prints an informational message.

 Extract DTC definitions from an Excel `.xlsx` file into JSONL:

 ```
 cargo run -- --extract-dtcs-xlsx dtc_catalog.xlsx dtc_db.jsonl
 ```

+Note: The DB JSONL is typically written under `files/input/dtcs_db.jsonl` when using the above command.